 Clear the photo you’ve selected so you can pick a new one.

 Communities build tools to solve individual problems, but scholars build tools to solve communities’ problems.
 PocketHinman, a pocket version of a Hinman Collator, aims to help individual scholars understand how seemingly identical texts, images, and objects vary.
 It’s a tool that they can use at home, in a library, or anywhere they want to study.
 Because the idea of blink comparison undergirds the design, the app has many more applications than the original aims.

-The initial design was created by James P. Ascher and DeVan Ard, with advice from Elizabeth Ott, Devin Fitzgerald, and David Levy, and with funding from the University of Virginia Institute of Humanities and Global Cultures at the University of Virginia.
+The initial design was created by J. P. Ascher and DeVan Ard, with advice from Elizabeth Ott, Devin Fitzgerald, and David Levy, and with funding from the Institute of Humanities and Global Cultures at the University of Virginia.
 Ross Harding coded the application.
 Sam Lemley and Neal Curtis refined it during a second round of funding.
 Vaarnan Drolia updated the app for iOS 17 and squashed a few bugs with funding from the Bibliographical Society.
 J. P. Ascher initially developed the idea during David Vander Meulen’s “Books as Physical Objects” in a final paper.
-James remains the product manager.